Pine MountainSettlement School

 York’s bravery and his philanthropy now known to all Appalachian young men and to their families following the Great War became a topic of pride in the mountains and remains so today.
 After the release of the film, perceptions grew regarding the fearless nature of the Appalachian soldier.
-In fact, all the wars since the Great War which the United States has engaged have evoked the name of Sgt.
+In fact, all the wars since the Great War which the United States has engaged have invoked the name of Sgt.
 York.
-Particularly in the Appalachian mountains and particularly when recruits came to enlist, the name of Sgt.
-York was at the tip of both the recruit and recruiter’s mind.
+In the Appalachian mountains, particularly when recruiters came to enlist soldiers, the name of Sgt.
+York was often lurking at the back of both the recruit and recruiter’s mind.

-However, all this patriotism has yielded a grim fact gathered by Alice Cornett should be noted
+However, all this patriotism has yielded a grim fact.
+Data gathered by Alice Cornett should be noted

 As a percent of its population, the Appalachian region has sustained higher losses in our wars of the past 50 years than has any other section of the country.
 West Virginia, the only state designated as wholly in Appalachia, had the highest casualty ratio in both World War II and the Vietnam conflict.

-Because many of the counties in Appalachian states have seen their young men recruited, volunteered, and served, the propensity to fight in wars has also been associated with the need for employment and the often biting poverty of the same Appalachian counties that sent large numbers to war were often some of the poorest counties.
+Many of the counties in Appalachian states have seen their young men recruited, volunteered, and serving in war but the propensity to fight in wars has also been associated with the need for employment and the often biting poverty.
+The same Appalachian counties that sent large numbers to war were often some of the poorest counties.
 The numbers of Appalachian soldiers is also now matched by a disproportionate number of racial minority recruits.
-Thus, the Appalachians Blacks, Hispanics and other groups struggling with economic and social challenge often find military recruitment a way into careers and out of poverty and again, the military knows these young men and women will “soldier on” because of their deep patriotism.
+Thus, the Appalachians Blacks, Hispanics and other groups struggling with economic and social challenge often find military recruitment a way into careers and out of poverty.
+Again, the military recognized that these young men and women will “soldier on” because of their deep patriotism.

 At Pine Mountain, there are many stories regarding the School’s engagement with WWI.
 As students left to fight in the Great War, the staff also left their positions to fight alongside their students.
 The School was often challenged to fill critical staff positions as well as maintain a balanced student body.
 For example, when Leon Deschamps, a Belgian farmer working at Pine Mountain left to fight in WWI early in 1918, he kept in touch with the School and with the children.
 Deschamps served in the American Expeditionary Forces in Europe in 1917, under the command of General John J. Pershing.
 He was assigned as a translator (French) and in the forestry department.
 His presence in the battle abroad was followed with fascination by the whole School.
 The students regularly held cocoa and rice dinners to save money for the “Belgians in the war” effort.

 In reading through the Leon Deschamps Correspondence we are reminded of the discrimination that many immigrants faced following WWI and WWII and today.
 As a “foreigner” Leon was one of the first members of the Pine Mountain staff to join the WWI war.
 Yet, he was excluded from many of the opportunities afforded job seekers when he retruned.
 In some cases, the discrimination came from some of the more “enlightened” educational institutions in the country, though there is little indication that Pine Mountain showed him any exclusions.
-His talents, determination and the enormous endorsement given by those who worked with him are well documented in his correspondence but the suspicions ran deep following the war. in the mountains of Appalachian, largely a rural geography, it is no surprise to find see the inclusion of those who knew him that he left legends in all the institutions he touched.
+His talents, determination and the enormous endorsement given by those who worked with him are well documented in his correspondence.
+Yet, the suspicions ran deep regarding “foreigners” following the war. in the mountains of Appalachian, largely a rural geography, it is no surprise to find see the inclusion of those who knew him that he left legends in all the institutions he touched.
 Not many of us can claim such legacies.

-War, for most of the students at Pine Mountain Settlement was a distant and somewhat romantic engagement until the soldiers began to return home with shell shock, lungs destroyed by mustard gas, or, in a casket.
+War, for most of the students at Pine Mountain Settlement, was a distant and somewhat romantic engagement until the soldiers began to return home shell-shocked, lungs destroyed by mustard gas, or, in a casket.
 Yet, for many staff at the School, war was already a very real experience, and one not to be romanticized.